Click on any thumbnail to view an enlarged

 headmaster of Meifu Shinkage-ryū 府真影流 a modern school of Shuriken jutsu.

-Above book is entitled Shuriken no Sekai
+extremely rare signed book by the author is entitled Shuriken no Sekai

-The World of Shuriken by
+(The World of Shuriken) by

 Shirakami Ikku-Ken (Eizo)